PaoloMarcolli/099-S2I-js-exam/README.md

 ## Roadmap

-- [x] Creazione del repository GitHub.
+- [x] Creating the GitHub repository.
-- [x] Aggiunta del file README, immagini e altre risorse...
+- [x] Adding the README file, images and other resources...
-- [x] Pubblicazione su GitHub.
+- [x] Publishing to GitHub.
 - [ ] Add Additional Templates w/ Examples
-- [ ] Sviluppo applicazione.
-- [ ] Controllo se l'applicazione rispecchia le specifiche tecniche richieste.
+- [ ] Application development.
+- [ ] Checking if the application meets the required technical specifications.
+    - [ ] Translate in english with Google ( sorry ).

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).